port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 description: Learn how to set up automated approvals for self service actions, improving efficiency and reducing manual overhead.
 ---

-# Automating self service action approvals
+# Automate self-service action approvals

 In this guide, we will walk you through the process of setting up an automated approval system for self service actions.
 We will use a specific example of a developer requesting a cloud resource, such as a database, with a certain level of permissions.